PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 }()); // close IIFE
 ```

 You can also enforce the expression context via prefix operators.
-For example, you can do so via the logical Not operator:
+For example, you can do so via the logical **NOT** operator:
 ```javascript
 !function () { // open IIFE
   // inside IIFE
 }(); // close IIFE
 ```
-or via the void operator:
+or via the **void** operator:
 ```javascript
 void function () { // open IIFE
   // inside IIFE